GeorgePimpleton/Win32-games/README.md

 ### Why this github repository exists
 I own a couple of \*\****OLD***\*\* (© 2003 & 2004) books about creating 2D games using the Windows API.

-No representation is made that the source code belongs to me, it remains the copyright of Michael Morrison.
+No representation is made that the source code belongs to me, it remains the copyright of Michael Morrison and Samspublishing.

 ![Sams Teach Yourself Game Programming in 24 Hours (2003)](tygp24h.jpg) ![Sams Beginning Game Programming (2004)](bgp.jpg)